alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 to convince us that there is no such climate change, or that it is not caused by us humans, or that it will not have bad consequences after all.
-But truth be told, they find fertile grounds in a lot of ignorant and misguided population.
+But truth be told, they find fertile grounds in high numbers of misguided population.

 Even worse, when these "skeptics" are confronted with hard evidence, they will enter [cognitive dissonance](https://sharpenyouraxe.substack.com/p/three-guidelines-if-you-want-to-debate) and go even deeper into their particular rabbit hole.
 Why?
-Because acknowledging that they were wrong in the first place would mean accepting that they have been wrong, and people don't want to be ignorant.
+Because acknowledging that they were wrong in the first place would mean accepting that they were misguided, and people don't want to appear ignorant.

 ### 🤯 Convincing the Skeptics